-G. Tennis Courts
+G. Tennis & Pickleball Courts

-Tennis courts will be allowed only on lots determined in the sole opinion of the Architectural Review Committee to be of sufficient size and suitability.
+Tennis and pickleball courts must be submitted for approval and will be allowed only on lots determined in the sole opinion of the Architectural Review Committee to be of sufficient size and suitability.

-Tennis courts must be located so that they will not infringe upon view corridors.
+Tennis & pickleball courts must be located so that they will not infringe upon view corridors.
 Courts must be screened from any adjacent home site and windscreens should be kept to moderate height.
 A plot plan showing the tennis court location and size shall be provided the Committee showing any and all proposed grading and screening.
 Design and color of fencing materials should blend naturally into the surrounding area and plant materials should be added to soften the visual impact.
 Surface colors should be restricted to colors such as soft red and green and not be highly reflective.
 Night lighting of tennis courts is permitted if the light does not intrude on adjacent property.
-Lights on tennis courts must be turned off by 10:30 p.m.
-Tennis courts will be permitted only when they can be constructed so they do not constitute an intrusion upon the adjoining residents.
-The Architectural Review Committee requires tennis courts to be set back a minimum of 10' from the side property line and the rear setback will be established on a case-by-case basis.
+Colored lighting is not permitted.
+Lights on courts must be turned off by 10:30 p.m.
+Tennis and pickleball courts will be permitted only when they can be constructed so they do not constitute an intrusion upon the adjoining residents.
+Tennis courts are required to be set back a minimum of 15' from the side property line and the rear setback will be established on a case-by-case basis.